softius/php-cross-domain-proxy/README.md

 *Formerly known as "PHP Cross Domain (AJAX) Proxy"*

-A CORS proxy that allows cross domain requests.
-It can be used to access resources from third part websites when it's not possible to enable CORS.
+PHP CORS Proxy is a simple php script that allows cross domain requests.
+It can be used to access resources from third party websites when it's not possible to enable CORS on target website i.e. when you don't own that website.

-**Note**: Please check whether this solution is indeed necessary by having a look at [how you can enable CORS on your server](http://enable-cors.org/server.html).
+**Note**: Please check whether this solution is indeed necessary by having a look on [how you can enable CORS on your server](http://enable-cors.org/server.html).

 ## Overview